ShabbirHasan1/occams-rpc/docs/client_macros.md

 ## User Responsibilities

-While the macro handles much of the boilerplate for encoding and decoding, users are still responsible for implementing other aspects of their `RpcClientTask`, such as the `action()` method (if part of a higher-level `RpcClientTask` trait) and any logic for handling the task's result (e.g., `set_result()`).
+While the macro handles much of the boilerplate for encoding and decoding, users are still responsible for implementing other aspects of their `RpcClientTask`, such as any logic for handling the task's result (e.g., `set_result()`).